top of page

 A psychedelic / entheogenic mirror experience

-The following short sketch describes my personal mirror-experience during an Ayahuasca ceremony.
+The following short sketch describes my personal mirror experience during an Ayahuasca ceremony.
 It lasted for a few minutes.

-This visceral deep so-called non dual experience had such a cognitive and emotional impact, that I researched for years what the significance was.
+This visceral deep so-called non-dual experience had such a cognitive and emotional impact, that I researched for years what the significance was.

-I had until then neither meditated nor any knowledge of Buddhism, apart from reading with fascination (but without real understanding) the books of Steven Wolinsky, a American Advaita Vendanta teacher.
+I had until then neither meditated nor any knowledge of Buddhism, apart from reading with fascination (but without real understanding) the books of Steven Wolinsky, an American Advaita Vendanta teacher.
 But that had been 25 years ago, and it had remained a mystery.

-My few minutes were apparently an utterly lively instanciation of the mind-only theory in Buddhism.
+My few minutes were apparently an utterly lively instantiation of the mind-only theory in Buddhism.
 Whatever it was, it felt so real, that the term "realization" in Buddhism and other mystic traditions now has a meaning for me.

 Later I read this Buddhist description.
 I indeed experienced this "at a single stroke".